 To ensure that the turtles are fully rehabilitated before releasing them back into the ocean, Sea Life Kelly Tarlton's provides a temporary home for these amazing creatures for a period of time ranging between a few months to 3 years.
 Their time with us is usually spent in our larger fish or stingray tanks, where they are known to chase our divers around for food!

 Back into the Wild!

 Once the weather becomes warm enough for release, the turtles are tagged either on their flippers or satellite tagged on their shells.
 This is done as it allows us to learn more about the habits and migration of these incredible animals.
-The turtles are usually released at the Kermedec Island, which is north of New Zealand, or the Poor Knights Island Marine Reserve.
+Then Sea Life Kelly Tarlton's and the Sea Life Trust release the turtles back into the wild.
+Turtles are often released around the Kermedec Island, which is north of New Zealand, or the Poor Knights Island Marine Reserve.

 Found a Stranded Turtle?

 If you find a marine turtle on a beach, contact your local DOC office on 0800 DOC HOT